These easy healthy banana oat muffins are a fantastic breakfast or snack and are perfect for lunchboxes. They’re a hit with kids and adults alike.

 - 1 cup chocolate chips

-Pre-heat the oven to 180ºC/350ºF and line muffin trays with muffin cases.
+- Pre-heat the oven to 180ºC/350ºF and line a muffin pan with muffin cases.

-COOKS NOTE: These recipes will last for 3-5 days if kept in an airtight container at room temperature.
+- COOKS NOTE: These muffins will last for 3-5 days if kept in an airtight container at room temperature.